 Until June of 2020 I had a studio on Canyon Road; now I sell exclusively online.
 I spend as much time as I can road tripping with my husband, artist Kelly Moore, looking for wildlife and atmospheric western landscapes.
 We’re always searching for wonder, rarity, a good story and a memorable moment.

-Wild horses are my favorite subjects, and I’ve photographed them all over the West.
-Some of them live wild; others have survived round-ups and are living untamed on sanctuaries and private land.
-The longer I do this work, the more I love photographing the latter.
+Although I capture a lot of different images, wild horses are still my favorite subjects, and I’ve photographed them all over the West.
+Some of them live wild; others have survived govenrnment round-ups and are living untamed on sanctuaries and private land.
 I want to convey what will always be wild about them, even if they can’t be in their homeland.
 Wherever they are now, I want to honor their wild souls.

-There is, sadly, less space for wildlife all the time, and less opportunity for us to see them in any sort of a natural setting.
-I’m happy if my images can bring any of their stories to light, and help others become more aware of the beauty, dignity and necessity of maintaining the wild.
+There is, sadly, less space for wildlife all the time, and it's rare for most of us to see them in any sort of a natural setting.
+I’m happy if my images can bring any of their stories to light, and help others become more aware of the beauty and necessity of maintaining the wild.